 Corporate social responsibility (CSR) is a business management concept that encourages executive leadership to contribute to societal goals.
 Here's how organizations should put it into practice.

-What Does Corporate Social Responsibility Mean?
+What is Corporate Social Responsibility?

 Types of Corporate Social Responsibility

 Learn more about the 4 types of corporate social responsibility.

 Environmental responsibility, one of the pillars of environmental, social, and corporate governance (ESG), focuses on minimizing the negative impact of a company’s operations on the environment.
 This includes measures such as reducing carbon emissions, conserving natural resources, reducing waste, and using renewable energy sources.
 Environmental responsibility is becoming increasingly important as customers and stakeholders demand sustainable business practices.

 - Reducing energy use by putting lights and HVAC systems on timers, swapping traditional light bulbs for LEDs, or even installing solar panels.

 - Recycling and composting at your place of business.